CartoDB/cartoframes/CONTRIBUTING.md

 To open a pull request:

 1. Open against the `develop` branch, which we will keep up-to-date with `master`
-2. Tag @andy-esch for review
-3. Once the PR has been approved, we'll merge it into `develop`, and then open a fresh pull request against `master` for running the continuous integration.
+2. Once the PR has been approved, we'll merge it into `develop`, and then open a fresh pull request against `master` for running the continuous integration.
 Once tests are successful, we will tag the original contributor there and give final notice before merging in.

 ### `carto-python` dependency